ASentientSwarmofBees/ECE695_Lab4/README.txt

 PART 4
 Notes: ostests.c has a global #define-d called "TESTS" that runs different tests.
 TESTS = 1 -> tests disk functions (DfsAllocateBlock, DfsFreeBlock, DfsReadBlock, DfsWriteBlock, etc.)
-TESTS = 2-> tests inode functions (DfsInodeOpen, DfsInodeWriteBytes, DfsInodeReadBytes, DfsInodeDelete, etc.)
+TESTS = 2 -> tests inode functions (DfsInodeOpen, DfsInodeWriteBytes, DfsInodeReadBytes, DfsInodeDelete, etc.)
+TESTS = 3 -> Same as test 2, but does not delete the inode afterwards.
+TESTS = 4 -> To be used in conjunction with Test 3.
+Tries to read the data which should still be present after Test 3.
+TESTS = 5 ->
 Files edited: ostests.c, files.c, fdisk.c
 Sources referenced: https://stackoverflow.com/questions/348170/how-do-i-undo-git-add-before-commit
 https://stackoverflow.com/questions/31281679/how-to-undo-local-changes-to-a-specific-file